Grange Hockey Club: Men

 In addition, Grange Hockey Club has an Youth section Under 18 membership of some 160 youngsters between the ages of nine and fifteen, both boys and girls, fielding teams at U18, U16, U14 and U12.
 Grange Under 16 teams compete in National Leagues while the Under 14 teams take part in a local League for that age group.
 In recent years Grange have had representatives in the Scotland Boys Under 18 and Scotland Boys and Girls Under 16 Squads, in addition to several representatives in District Squads at both age groups.

-Grange Edinburgh Ladies
+Women

 There are four teams and indoor teams.

-Training

-Training for men at all skill levels takes place every Tuesday at St George's Girls School from 7pm till 9pm and is coached by 2 skilled and experienced club members.

-Training for the men's 1st and 2nd XI takes place at Fettes College pitches on Tuesdays and Thursdays from 7pm till 9pm and is a professional set up with three coaches to develop the elite in the club.

-Social aspects

-The club has a thriving social scene, with a unique clubhouse in the centre of Edinburgh.
-Most Saturdays it is filled with players, officials and spectators enjoying after match teas.

-The club holds Men's and Ladies Hockey Dinner events, which usually takes place in mid to late March.

-The club hosts an annual Easter Festival.
-This is a long weekend of mixed grass hockey enjoyed by all age groups, there are a variety of activities during the day and in the evening.
-It is the largest Easter Hockey Festival in Edinburgh hosting 10-12 teams annuals.

-The Club hosts a fireworks night in early November.
-This is a great event for both members' and local families to enjoy watching a fireworks display from the terrace.

-The Grange field a mixed summer hockey team the 'Lone Grangers', all players welcome.